EdgeEX — Course options overview

 • Allow eNotes on assessments.

-This option works the same way in EdgeEX courses as it does in heritage courses.
+This option works the same way in EdgeEX courses as it does in heritage courses, with the exception of Display Syllabus, which can only be enabled for EdgeEX courses.

 Free movement